Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Introduction

-We provide an extensive convergence analysis on the proposed algorithm, which we derive under possibly dependent data streams, relaxing the standard i.i.d. assumption on data samples.
-We obtain global convergence to stationary points of rate $O((\log n)^{1+\eps}/n^{1/2})$, matching the optimal convergence rates for SGD based methods \cite{sun2018markov,davis2019stochastic}.
-Interestingly, our analysis shows that SBMM (and hence SMM) is more adapted to solve empirical loss minimization than expected loss minimization, in the sense that the aforementioned rate of convergence holds for the empirical loss functions almost surely and in expectation for the expected loss function; an almost sure convergence for the empirical loss function is obtained at a slower rate of $O((\log n)^{1+\eps}/n^{1/4})$.
-This is the opposite of SGD based methods, which converges almost surely for the expected loss at rate $O((\log n)^{2}/n^{1/2})$ and rate $O((\log n)^{1+\eps}/n^{1/4})$ for the empirical loss.
+In a unified manner, we provide an extensive convergence analysis on the proposed algorithm in all three cases mentioned above, which we derive under possibly dependent data streams, relaxing the standard i.i.d. assumption on data samples.
+We obtain global convergence to stationary points of rate $O((\log n)^{1+\eps}/n^{1/2})$, matching the optimal convergence rates for SGD-based methods \cite{sun2018markov,davis2019stochastic}, where $\eps>0$ is an arbitrary constant.
+Interestingly, our analysis shows that SRMM (and hence SMM) is more adapted to solve empirical loss minimization than expected loss minimization, in the sense that the aforementioned rate of convergence holds for the empirical loss functions, but for the empirical loss function, a slower rate of $O((\log n)^{1+\eps}/n^{1/4})$ is obtained.
+This is the opposite of SGD-based methods, which converges almost surely for the expected loss at rate $O((\log n)^{2}/n^{1/2})$ and rate $O((\log n)^{1+\eps}/n^{1/4})$ for the empirical loss.
 However, we also show that the optimal almost sure convergence rate $O((\log n)^{1+\eps}/n^{1/2})$ is obtained when the stationary points of the surrogate functions are in the interior of the constraint set.
-As an application, our result yields the first convergence rate bounds for online matrix factorization algorithms \cite{mairal2010online, lyu2020online, mensch2017stochastic} as well as for online CP-dictionary learning algorithm \cite{lyu2020online_CP} under Markovian data setting, which has not been known even under the i.i.d. data setting.
+See Theorems \ref{thm:global_convergence}, \ref{thm:rate_surrogate_gaps}, and \ref{thm:rate_stationarity} for the full statements.